algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_transaction.ConfirmedTransactionResult.md

 • **confirmation**: [`PendingTransactionResponse`](types_algod.PendingTransactionResponse.md)

-The response if the transaction was sent and waited for
+The response from sending and waiting for the transaction

 #### Overrides